 A blood sample is needed.
-It is usually taken from a vein.
+It is most often taken from a vein.
 The procedure is called a venipuncture.

-Your health care provider may tell you not to eat or drink anything for up to 6 hours before the test (usually overnight).
+Your health care provider may tell you not to eat or drink anything for up to 6 hours before the test (most often overnight).

 When the needle is inserted to draw blood, some people feel moderate pain, while others feel only a prick or stinging sensation.
 Afterward, there may be some throbbing.

-Your doctor may order this test if you have signs of liver damage.
+You may need this test if you have signs of liver damage.
 This test is most often used to diagnose primary biliary cirrhosis (PBC).

 The test may also be used to tell the difference between

-system-related cirrhosis and liver problems due to a blockage, viral , or alcoholic cirrhosis.
+system-related cirrhosis and liver problems due to other causes such as a blockage, viral , or alcoholic cirrhosis.

 Normally, there are no antibodies present.